Skip to main content

 DoneAll intended work is complete.
 Hidden from the UI dropdown and Delivery Map.

-Marking an iteration done doesn’t affect its jobs — they retain their iteration assignment for historical reference.
+Marking an iteration done doesn’t affect its jobs.
+They retain their iteration assignment for historical reference.